thu-ml/tianshou/docs/tutorials/tictactoe.rst

      ..
 Figure:: ../_static/images/marl.png

 Tianshou already provides some builtin classes for multi-agent learning.
-You can checkout the API documentation for details.
-Here we will use :class:`~tianshou.policy.RandomPolicy` and :class:`~tianshou.policy.MultiAgentPolicyManager`.
-The figure on the right gives an intuitive explaination.
+You can check out the API documentation for details.
+Here we use :class:`~tianshou.policy.RandomPolicy` and :class:`~tianshou.policy.MultiAgentPolicyManager`.
+The figure on the right gives an intuitive explanation.

 ::